 Grooming eliminates discomfort in many ways.
 First, brushing is something that feels very good to most cats.
-With the right brush, your kitty will feel like they’re getting a nice massage while you remove dead hair, stimulate new growth and brings your cat’s natural oils to their skin.
+With the right brush, your kitty will feel like they’re getting a nice massage while you remove dead hair, stimulate new growth, and bring your cat’s natural oils to their skin.
 Further, it helps prevent matting on longer coats.
-If your cat’s coat does matt easily, removing those matts will help your kitty feel better.
+If your cat’s coat does matt easily, removing those mats will help your kitty feel better.

 Matting pulls on the skin and coat and is not only painful but often the cause of sores.
-Removing dirt and debris out of your cat’s coat will also make them more comfortable, prevent further matting and replenish their skin and coat.
+Removing dirt and debris from your cat’s coat will also make them more comfortable, prevent further matting, and replenish their skin and coat.

 #3 – Protect Feet

 Nail trimming is probably one of the most overlooked parts of general cat care.
-But long nails aren’t just an eyesore, they are unhealthy and uncomfortable for your cat as well.
+But long nails aren’t just an eyesore, they are also unhealthy and uncomfortable for your cat.
 Wild and feral cats usually wear their nails down regularly, but domestic cats often need extra help.
-They don’t use their claws as much as feral cats do, and overgrown nails can grow into your cats feet and cause a lot of pain and discomfort.
+They don’t use their claws as much as feral cats do, and overgrown nails can grow into your cat’s feet and cause a lot of pain and discomfort.
 Nail trimming should definitely be included when grooming your cat.

 #4 – Keep Ear Infections Away

 Cats need their ears cleaned regularly, especially those prone to ear infections.
 This is more common in long-coated cats than others.
-Still, keeping the inside of your cat’s ears clean of wax build up, fluid, dirt and debris will prevent ear infections, ear mites and other ailments.
+Still, keeping the insides of your cat’s ears clean of wax buildup, fluid, dirt, and debris will prevent ear infections, ear mites, and other ailments.
 Plus, it’ll help your feline friend feel more comfortable.

 #5 – Check for Abnormalities While Grooming Your Cat